-Except for adjustments described in the preceding paragraph or approved by shareholders (i) the exercise price of Options and SARs may not be reduced, (ii) underwater Options and SARs may not be repurchased for cash, and (iii) underwater Options and SARs may not be exchanged for other Awards.
+Except for adjustments described in the preceding paragraph or approved by shareholders (i) the exercise price of Options and SARs may not be reduced, (ii) underwater Options and SARs may not be exchanged for other Awards.

 Amendments

 The Board of Trustees may amend, alter or discontinue the Incentive Plan at any time, but no such action may, without shareholder approval as provided in the Incentive Plan: (a) increase the number of shares reserved for purposes of the Incentive Plan except as expressly provided in the Incentive Plan; (b) change the class of persons eligible to participate in the Incentive Plan; or (c) extend the maximum term of options or SARs.